Scholarship: 2 / My Results: 2

 Who should apply?

 The Blakemore Foundation is looking for high-achieving individuals who will make significant contributions to their field.
 The ideal candidate is someone with stellar grades, outstanding recommendations, and a demonstrated commitment to the Asian country and language.
 Beyond commitment, we are looking for purpose: a career path that will benefit from professional fluency in that modern Asian language throughout that individual's life.
-Superior candidates pursuing careers in fields such as academia, STEM (science, technology, engineering, math), environmental studies, international business, accounting, law, medicine, journalism, architecture, teaching, social or NGO work, and government service are encouraged to apply.
+Superior candidates pursuing careers in fields such as international business, law, STEM (science, technology, engineering, math), accounting, medicine, journalism, architecture, environmental studies, teaching, social or NGO work, academia, and government service are encouraged to apply.

 Eligibility Requirements